hekonsek/smolok/documentation.md

 ### Services

+Services are units of backend logic that can be deployed into Smolok Cloud in order to be accessed via event bus.
+Under the hood services are deployed as Docker containers into Kubernetes cluster.

 #### Configuration service

 One of the services that comes with Smolok Cloud out of the box is Configuration Service.
 It is distributed key-value